ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 - Q9: What are the most common destination locations across all trips?
 - Q10: Calculate Fare (based on wait time, diversion, stops)

+ ## Below is the work-flow diagram shows the work steps for the application

 ![image](https://github.com/ISM6562-Big-Data/TEAM_DATA_MINERS/assets/151387182/a9f2f20d-08d9-4426-945f-ac3f362ae813)

 _Figure 1-3.
 Uber Ride application queries_

-## Below is the work-flow diagram shows the work steps for the application

-## III Query Analysis: A) SQL Queries to Address the Questions
+## A) SQL Queries to Address the Questions

 -- Q1: Load customer profile for a given user_id
 ```